 Our exposure to market risk is directly related to revenues from asset management or administration earned based upon a contractual percentage of AUM or AUA.
-In the years ended December 31, 2016, 2015 and 2014, 61%, 79% and 84% of our revenues, respectively, were derived from revenues based on the market value of AUM or AUA.
-As expected, this percentage declined in 2016 due to the impact of the acquisition of Yodlee and it will otherwise vary over time.
+In the years ended December 31, 2017, 2016 and 2015, 60%, 61% and 79% of our revenues, respectively, were derived from revenues based on the market value of AUM or AUA.

+This percentage will vary over time.
 A decrease in the aggregate value of AUM or AUA may cause our revenue and income to decline.
 We do not use derivative financial instruments for speculative, hedging or trading purposes.